micex-pro/mpod/README.md

 # MPOD - MiceX Premade Ordinary Designs

 Best Premade CSS & HTML designs for modern websites.
 Made with love from the MiceX.Pro team.
+This project support all types of webservers, however the main type is Apache (LAMP).

+If you want a MPod project that support Node.js please check out v2 branch (Comming Soon).

 ## Authors